LeNPaul/that-hungry-mind/_posts/journal/2016-07-05-Making-Exercise-a-Habit.md

 2. Find something you enjoy.
 Exercise should not be a painful chore.
 The beset kind of exercise is one that you enjoy, such as playing a sport.
 A friend of mine once lost 60 pounds in a one year through dieting and playing squash.

-3. Check out this Quora page for more tips: What are good hacks and tips for exercise, fitness and working out?
+3. Check out this <a>Quora page</a> for more tips: What are good hacks and tips for exercise, fitness and working out?

 *If you would like to read more, please follow my blog on Quora at <a href="https://hungryminds.quora.com/">Hungry Minds</a>.
 You can also follow me on Twitter if you would like to continue the conversation there!*